Misdemeanor Attorney in Phoenix

 - Are there flaws in witness statements or officer observations?

 If a case can benefit from extra scientific review, I consult with forensic experts to challenge or clarify questionable findings.
-My mission is to protect your rights and ensure the prosecution is held to the highest standard.
+My focus is to protect your rights and hold the prosecution to the highest standard.
 Laws, procedures, and prosecution practices are always changing in the Phoenix courts, and I make it a priority to keep my defense strategies current.

-If you are unsure what to do after being charged, reaching out can be a critical first step.
+If you’re unsure what to do after being charged, reaching out can be a critical first step.
 The right misdemeanor lawyer in Phoenix can explain your options and help you take action to protect your future.
-I offer confidential consultations so you can ask questions, understand your rights, and get a strategy created for you.
+I offer confidential consultations so you can ask questions, understand your rights, and get a strategy tailored to your situation.

-With my experience as both a prosecutor and defense attorney, and my deep knowledge of Phoenix courts, I work to support you at every decision point.
-When you contact my firm, you speak directly with me.
-I give every client careful attention and an approach focused on the best possible outcome according to Arizona law.
+With my experience as both a prosecutor and defense attorney, and my familiarity with Phoenix Municipal Court and Maricopa County courts, I guide you through each decision point.
+When you contact me, you speak directly with me.
+I give every client careful attention and an approach focused on the strongest possible defense under Arizona law.

 Call (602) 560-7837 to schedule your confidential consultation today.